nZEDb/nZEDb_Misc/Guides/Installation/Ubuntu/Guide.md

 >>`sudo service php5-fpm restart` or `sudo /etc/init.d/php5-fpm restart` if the previous does not function.

 ---
+### Step 8.1 *Add your user to the www-data group*
+>Regardless of which web server you use, you should add your user to the www-data group so that you may create/edit files belonging to the group.
+>>`sudo usermod -a -G www-data YourUnixUserName`
+>This requires you to log back in before it takes effect.
+Do so now or before the Aquiring nZEDb step.

 ### Step 9 *Configuring PHP:*